EndPointCorp/end-point-blog/2014/07/24/postgresql-conflict-handling-with.html.md

 list of databases, or using custom conflict handlers.
 The primary strategy, and also the default one for all syncs, is known as **bucardo_latest**.
 When this strategy is invoked, Bucardo scans all copies of the conflicted table across all source databases, and then orders the databases according to when they were last changed.
 This generates a list of databases, for example **“B C A”**.
-For each conflicting row, the database most recently updated—of all the ones involved in the conflict for that row—is the winner.
+For each conflicting row, the database most recently updated—​of all the ones involved in the conflict for that row—​is the winner.
 The other built in strategy is called “bucardo_latest_all_tables”, which scans all the tables in the sync across all source databases to find a winner.

 There may be other built in strategies added as experience/demand dictates, but it is hard to develop generic solutions to the complex